Workflow Outputs

 There's new bonus material we've recently added that helps you understand the structure of your workflow!

-Head over to the next section: Workflow Display Graphs to learn how to understand the structure of your graph while you create it.
+Head over to the next section: Workflow Structure Visualizer to learn how to understand the structure of your graph while you create it.